Dr Julia Slupska

-Julia Slupska is a doctoral student at the Centre for Doctoral Training in Cybersecurity and the Oxford Internet Institute.
+Julia Slupska was a doctoral student at the Centre for Doctoral Training in Cybersecurity and the Oxford Internet Institute.
 Julia previously graduated from the LSE and the OII.

 The pandemic has seen an increase in online crime, with scams, phishing, and ransomware targeting remote works.
 Online abuse aimed at women, particularly women from Black and minority backgrounds, has continued to rise.
 Among all these, it is key that online security is open and accessible to all.